This is the trail description for Stage 3 of our Emperor’s Crown (Kaiserkrone) Trek in the Wilder Kaiser Mountains of Tirol, Austria.

 The final push to Gruttenhütte is probably the most demanding part of today’s stage.
 You’ll hike along the Klammlweg trail to Gruttenhütte.

 The trail ascends steadily through dwarf pine to the base of a short secured section (“Klamml”) with ladders, rungs and a fixed chain.
-We were hiking in the rain, so unfortunately I don’t have any photos.
-It can be slippery, so please be extra cautious.

 After the short secured section, you’ll cross a talus slope and ascend switchbacks to a narrow cleft.
 Hike up this cleft, holding onto the fixed iron rungs, when needed.